The Space Shuttle Program: How NASA Lost Its Way

 When the book was published in 2008, the termination of the shuttle program had already been mandated by the Bush Administration.
 Gordon’s premise is derived from a recurring theme in the findings of the Columbia accident board: “[the program] never met any of its original requirements for reliability, cost, ease of turnaround, maintainability, or, regretfully, safety.”
 Gordon makes extensive reference to the reports of the respective presidential commissions investigating the two accidents, official NASA audio and video coverage, and trade and general press reporting.

 Engineering-minded readers will approach the book with an understanding of the ways in which an engineer models, predicts, and seeks to “control” those phenomena that are subject to measurable cause-and-effect relationships.
-It is absolutely crucial for the “lay” reader to appreciate this too or else be doomed to simplistically deduce from this book that NASA managers or subcontractors were grossly incompetent or, worse, willfully negligent at every turn—which is surely not the author’s position or intent.
+It is absolutely crucial for the “lay” reader to appreciate this too, or else be doomed to simplistically deduce from this book that NASA managers or subcontractors were grossly incompetent or, worse, willfully negligent at every turn—which is surely not the author’s position or intent.
 Buried in one of the Appendices is this important sentence: “It [the Shuttle main engine] is built at the edge of, or outside of, previous engineering experience.”
-For the sake of the reader who comes to this topic new one would wish the author had devoted some ink to helping the reader become immersed in a frame of reference that is very specific and not at all self-explanatory.
+For the sake of the reader who comes to this topic new one would wish the author had devoted some ink to helping that reader relate to a frame of reference that is very specific and not at all self-explanatory.

 Given the book’s premise, problems—of which there are plenty—get the most attention, particularly as they apply to the design, development, and flights of the first two orbiters, OV-102/Columbia and OV-099/Challenger.
 Issues like O-ring degradation and tile damage feature prominently.
-Gordon does a good job describing complex circumstances and the questions that arise from them but, writing as an outsider, does not—cannot—offer answers.
+Gordon does a good job describing complex circumstances and the questions that arise from them, but, writing as an outsider, he does not—cannot—offer answers.
 Example: “What were NASA managers thinking about at the time which allowed the fueling to continue?
 And when will they tell the public why they really launched?”
-This particular quote applies to flight 51-C, a top-secret military mission that was subject to launch weather conditions similar to those that would cause fatal damage to Columbia a year later.
-An answer to the question the author poses would be critical for understanding what if anything could have been learned that might have averted the Columbiadisaster.
+This particular quote applies to flight 51-C, a top-secret military mission that was subject to launch weather conditions similar to those that would a year later cause fatal damage to Columbia.
+An answer to the question the author poses would be critical for understanding what if anything could have been learned that might have averted the Columbia disaster.

 This is a book that offers more questions than answers—which is not at all a bad thing, just be prepared for it.
 And don’t loose sight of the fact that despite the shortcomings, the Shuttle program, like Concorde, represents a heroic, singular pinnacle of human endeavor!

-Unless they’re friends of yours you won’t recognize them, but if you watch the movie Transformers 3—partially shot at the Kennedy Space Center—know that some 100 of the extras come from the pool of about 8000 newly unemployed Space Shuttle engineers, technicians, and other employees.
+Unless they’re friends of yours you won’t recognize them in the movie but if you watch Transformers 3—partially shot at the Kennedy Space Center—know that some 100 of the extras come from the pool of about 8000 newly unemployed Space Shuttle engineers, technicians, and other employees.